I hear these questions every year: Should I prune my tomatoes? When? How do I do it?

 - Wait until plants are almost 2′ tall before pruning.

 - Leaves should be dry.
 Touching wet plants can quickly spread disease.

 - Tools should be clean and sharp.
 I wipe mine down with rubbing alcohol to make sure I don't accidentally spread disease.

 - Prune prudently.
 Leaves create shade for fruit, which prevents sun damage.
 Leaves also make food for the plant, including sugars, resulting in energy to produce more quantities of sweeter fruit.

 - Prune early when suckers are small.
 This reduces the wound size and also saves the plant's energy, which can be used toward developing fruit.

 Here's a tip I've gotten from one of my gardener friends: Late in the season, you can cut the top off of the plants ("topping") to prevent more flower and fruit production, directing energy to ripen the existing fruit on the vine.

-By the way, I still love the tomato supports I started using used two years ago.
+By the way, I still love the tomato supports I started using used a few years ago.
 Re-read the blog as I have made some updates for improvement!